oliviawestmacottssw/SSW.Rules.Content/rules/do-you-analyze-your-website-statistics-aka-google-analytics/rule.md

 ---

 There is a lot of information tucked away in your web server log files.
-Valuable, but often unused, information that can be retrieved from your web server log files include:
+Valuable, but often unused, information that can be retrieved from your web server log files include:​

-- Geographical origin of users
+- ​​Geographical origin of users
 - Referring pages (which external pages did the users come from e.g. search engines)
 - Number of users
 - Time spent on the website